entando/entando-docs/vuepress/docs/next/tutorials/curate/private-git-repo.md

 # Install Bundles from a Private Git Repository

 ## Overview
-The standard deployment of Entando assumes that bundles are checked out from public Git repositories.
-Public repositories do not require user authentication, but a private key is required if a customer chooses to limit repository access to specific Git accounts.
-This document details how to allow Entando to access a private Git repository.
+The standard deployment of Entando assumes that bundles are checked out from public Git or Docker repositories.
+Public repositories do not require user authentication, but a private key is required if a customer chooses to limit repository access to specific Git or Docker accounts.
+This tutorial describes how to allow Entando to access a private Git repository.

 For more background information please consult
 1. [Entando custom resource reference](../../docs/consume/custom-resources.md)